iguessthislldo/opendds-devguide-converter/devguide/alternate_interfaces_to_data.rst

   * These interfaces allow the application to create untyped stand-ins for DataReaders and/or DataWriters

+  * Recorder can be used with the Dynamic Language Binding XTypes features (see section :ref:`Dynamic Language Binding` and below) to access typed data samples through a reflection-based API

 * Observer

   * Observers play a role similar to the spec-defined Listeners (attached to DataReaders and/or DataWriters).
     Unlike the Listeners, Observers don’t need to interact with the DataReader/Writer caches to access the data samples.

+The XTypes Dynamic Language Binding (see section  16.2.4 ) provides a set of related features that can be used to create DataWriters and DataReaders that work with a generic data container (DynamicData) instead of a specific IDL-generated data type.

 *********************
 Recorder and Replayer